marrink-lab/vermouth-martinize/doc/source/tutorials/go_models.rst

 While the contact map files may have small differences, it is likely that they will still result in the same non-bonded file outputs, a result of how symmetrical contacts are further identified in the definition of the Gō model.

-The go model is then applied to the protein using the ``-go`` argument of martinize2.
+The Gō model is added to the input system using the ``-go`` argument of martinize2.
 If you have used a contact map from the server, give the path to the contact map file as the argument:

 ``martinize2 -f protein.pdb -o topol.top -x cg_protein.pdb -ff martini3001 -dssp -go contact_map.out``